thismlguy/AJ_ML_Library/README_models_classification.md

 The different ways of initializing algorithms are:

-1. Logistic_Regression(data_train, data_test, target, predictors)
+1. Logistic_Regression(data_train, data_test, target, predictors, cvfolds=5, scoring_metric='accuracy')
-2. Decision_Tree_Class(data_train, data_test, target, predictors)
+2. Decision_Tree_Class(data_train, data_test, target, predictors, cvfolds=5, scoring_metric='accuracy')
-3. Random_Forest_Class(data_train, data_test, target, predictors)
+3. Random_Forest_Class(data_train, data_test, target, predictors, cvfolds=5, scoring_metric='accuracy')
-4. AdaBoost_Class(data_train, data_test, target, predictors)
+4. AdaBoost_Class(data_train, data_test, target, predictors, cvfolds=5, scoring_metric='accuracy')
-5. GradientBoosting_Class(data_train, data_test, target, predictors)
+5. GradientBoosting_Class(data_train, data_test, target, predictors, cvfolds=5, scoring_metric='accuracy')
-6. XGBoost_Class(data_train, data_test, target, predictors)
+6. XGBoost_Class(data_train, data_test, target, predictors, cvfolds=5, scoring_metric_skl='accuracy', scoring_metric_xgb='error')

+Note:

-Note: The parameters are not defined at this stage, but the data is defined.
+1. The parameters are not defined at this stage, but the data is defined.
 Now we can perform multiple operations on the same data without having to specify it again and again.
+2. XGBoost has different parameters because it is not part of sklearn library and has different parameters and options

 Now let's look at the different functions for each class.
 Most of the functions are generic accross models.
 I'll mention the class specific functions in the end if any.
 Remember to call the functions using classname.function(..)